 Alarm Type Icon Color Meaning Network 4 Red At the Span level, indicates the Span has lost network communication with the Server.
 At a higher level of the tree (such as Card level), indicates that all of the subordinate components have lost communication with the Server.
-One or more components subordinate to the level where the orange lightning bolt appears has a network error, but not all components are in the same state.
+Orange One or more components subordinate to the level where the orange lightning bolt appears has a network error, but not all components are in the same state.
 2 N/A The Recording Span cannot connect to its Call Recording Cache (CRC).
-Telco Red Yellow The Span is in telco red alarm.
-The Span is in telco yellow alarm.
+Telco ¥ Red The Span is in telco red alarm.
+Yellow The Span is in telco yellow alarm.
 Blue The Span is in telco blue alarm.
 Orange One or more Spans subordinate to the level where the orange bell appears are in telco alarm.
-LINE N/A The Span is offline (acting as a passive pass-through device).
+UNE LINE N/A The Span is offline (acting as a passive pass-through device).
 Slink, N/A The SS7 signaling link time slot is inoperative (down).
-Dch N/A The D-channel on the S N/A The D-channel on the Span is inoperative (down).
+D cн N/A The D-channel on the Span is inoperative (down).